Follow John DeAngelis, Brooks Guru for the New England region, as he uses insights from the Boston Marathon to help you prep for in-person races.

-In honor of our favorite Boston champ, we reached out to John DeAngelis, the Brooks Guru for New England, to help prepare you for your next race.
-John ran the Boston Marathon three years in a row from 2017–2019 representing Susan G. Komen New England.
+In honour of our favorite Boston champ, we reached out to John DeAngelis, the Brooks Guru for New England, to help prepare you for your next race.
+John ran the Boston Marathon three years in a row from 2017 to 2019 representing Susan G. Komen, New England.
 He shares some insights about different sections of the Boston course and lots of universal tips to help you return to racing.

 Pre-race prep: Athletes’ Village and Runner’s Village

 Runners will show up at various times at the Boston Marathon, but you’ll be there for a quite a while before the race starts.
 If you’re taking a bus to the start line, know that they’re school buses and won’t have bathrooms.
-Plan your bathroom breaks and hydration/fueling accordingly.
+Plan your bathroom breaks and hydration / fuelling accordingly.